Fenerbahçe S.K. (women's football)

-Fenerbahçe Spor Kulübü Kadın Futbol Takımı, currently also known as Fenerbahçe Petrol Ofisi for sponsorship reasons, is the women's football branch of Fenerbahçe S.K., founded originally in 1995, and re-founded in 2021.
+Fenerbahçe Spor Kulübü Kadın Futbol Takımı, currently also known as Fenerbahçe arsaVev for sponsorship reasons, is the women's football department of Fenerbahçe S.K., founded originally in 1995, and re-founded in 2021.
 The team plays in the Turkish Women's Football Super League.

 History

 Foundation of the club

 Fenerbahçe was founded in 1907 in Istanbul, Ottoman Empire, by Ziya Songülen, Ayetullah Bey and Necip Okaner.
 The club's name comes from Fenerbahçe, a neighbourhood in Istanbul.
 The name literally means "lighthouse garden" in Turkish (from fener, meaning "lighthouse", and bahçe, meaning "garden"), referring to a historic lighthouse located at Fenerbahçe Cape.

 Original establishment

 1994–95: First season

 Women's football in Turkey saw the establishment of the Women's League in 1994 with the participation of 12 clubs.

 On 4 April 1995, Fenerbahçe S.K. formed their women's football team under the leadershipo of board member Mehmet Ali Aydınlar.
 The team, managed by Saffet Aktarı and coached by Ziya Özgür, participated at the 1994–95 Women's League.
 After playing 12 matches, they finished the season with eight wins, two draws and two losses.